Project-Platypus/PRIM/README.md

 5. Convert peel, paste, and objective function (peeling criteria) methods into functions.
 This is intended to allow extensibility.

-6. Support additional Numpy datatypes (only complex types are not supported).
+6. Support additional Numpy datatypes.
+This include support for non-standard int, unsigned int, and float types (e.g., float16 and float32) in addition to boolean values (which is treated as categorical type).
+Complex types are not supported.

+7. Scatter plot supports categorical data.

-7. Include `setup.py` script to automate installing module
+8. Include `setup.py` script to automate installing module